-Article Overview: Things to Do at Crater Lake National Park
+Article Overview: Things to Do in Crater Lake National Park

-Looking for things to do at Crater Lake National Park, are we?
-I’ve got you covered.
 I still recall my first visit to Crater Lake wondering the whole way up if the water was really that blue.
+Spoiler alert: it is.

-It is.
-Beyond that, it is absolutely massive with more things to do at Crater Lake than I expected.
-Prior to going for myself I figured the only things to do at Crater Lake were limited to just driving around the rim and seeing the different overlooks.
+Beyond that, it’s pretty massive with more things to do than I expected.
+Prior to going for myself I figured the only things to do in Crater Lake were limited to just driving around the rim and seeing the different overlooks.
+Turns out I was wrong.
+There are a lot more activities at Crater Lake then you think.

-In this article, I’ll highlight some of the best things to do at Crater Lake National Park based on our own personal experience visiting the park.
+In this article, I’ll highlight some of the best things to do in Crater Lake National Park based on my own personal experiences visiting the park.

-- Things to Know Before Visiting Crater Lake National Park
+- Things to Do in Crater Lake National Park

-- Things to Do at Crater Lake National Park
+- 3 Quick Things to Know Before Visiting Crater Lake National Park

 - Top 20 Best Things to Do at Crater Lake